Danusyasundaravel/Generative-learning-models/README.md

 - `data/`: Contains the raw and preprocessed budget speech text data.
 - `Topi-modelling.ipnyb`: python file with text preprocessing, topic modeling, and visualizing the elbow curve.
 - `README.md`: Project overview.
-- `requirements.txt`: List of Python packages required to run the code.